jina-ai/jina/docs/chapters/101/README.md

 <img  src="img/ILLUS2.png?raw=true" alt="Jina 101 YAML, Copyright by Jina AI Limited" title="Jina 101 YAML Concept, Copyright by Jina AI Limited" hspace="10" width="30%"/>
 </p>

 Every part of Jina is configured with YAML files.
-In our chocolate bar chunking analogy, this would be the recipe for the chocolate bar.
-It might include:

-* The type of chocolate - milk, dark, or white
-* What it's used for - eating, cooking, drinking
-* The size and weight of the bar

 YAML files offer customization, allowing you to change the behavior of an object without touching its code.
 Jina can build a very complicated object directly from a simple YAML file, or save an object into a YAML file.

 <h3 align="center">From Micro to Macro</h3>